jmjeong/alfred-extension/pinboard/README.md

 - *tab* to expand in pbtag command
 - Hold *cmd* while selecting a bookmark to copy it’s url to clipboard
 - Hold *alt* while selecting to delete a bookmark from your pinboard
+- Hold *ctrl* while selecting a bookmark to mark or unmark it
 - Hold *shift* while selecting to send URL to pocket.
 You need to set auth_token using **pbauthpocket**

 # Change Log